Nathaniel392/MASA-Firmware-Libraries/README.md

 # Note About This Repository
 This repository was imported from MASA's private Gitlab server.
-Although this projet has had several contributers, I wrote significant portions of the following libraries:
+Although this project has had several contributers, I wrote significant portions of the following libraries:
 - W25N01GV (SPI flash memory driver)
 - MS5607 (not on master branch, SPI pressure altimeter)
 - SerialComms (Python C code autogeneration scripts)